barry-waldbaum-rl/reat-vm-setup/README.md

 ```bash
 docker run --name configured-vnc -d -e INT_IP=`/sbin/ifconfig | grep -A 1 ens4 | grep inet | awk -F ' ' '{ print $2 }'`  -e VNC_PW=trainee! --net rlabs --hostname vnc-terminal.rlabs.org --ip 172.18.0.2 -p 80:6901  gcr.io/redislabs-university/admin-training-vnc
 ```

+NOTE: Student instances may have the nodes started (but not clustered) or they may not be running yet.
+The current way the image was saved (by removing the node containers) the nodes will not be running and need to be started before clustering.